-- 1.12 The Gosport Infrastructure Investment Plan (GIIP) was prepared on behalf of the Solent LEP and published in 2019.
-The overarching purpose of the GIIP was to identify future infrastructure needs of Gosport Borough across a range of 'economic infrastructure' themes to support the work of the Gosport Task Force which is considering the potential growth opportunities that may be realisable as a result of the disposal of various public sector sites in the Borough. - 1.13 The GIIP provides an initial framework for taking forward a future economic vision for Gosport and highlights key areas where there is scope for targeted public sector action and investment.
-The Final Report can be viewed online:
+- 1.13 The Gosport Infrastructure Investment Plan (GIIP) was prepared on behalf of the Solent LEP and published in 2019.
+The overarching purpose of the GIIP was to identify future infrastructure needs of Gosport Borough across a range of 'economic infrastructure' themes to support the work of the Gosport Task Force which is considering the potential growth opportunities that may be realisable as a result of the disposal of various public sector sites in the Borough. - 1.14 The GIIP provides an initial framework for taking forward a future economic vision for Gosport and highlights key areas where there is scope for targeted public sector action and investment.
+The Final Report can be viewed on the Solent Partners website: https://solentpartners.com/wp-content/uploads/2023/10/gosport- infrastructure-investment-plan-feb-2019.pdf - 1.15 The Council is implementing a Digital Strategy which is funded by the UK Government's UK Shared Prosperity Fund (UKSPF).
+The Strategy seeks to deliver digital inclusion projects and maximise the benefits of digital technologies to develop Gosport as a 'Digital Peninsula'.
+The Gosport Infrastructure Investment Plan was key in the Council securing UKSPF funding, with telecommunications identified as one of the five priorities required to facilitate a step change in Gosport's economy.
+Further details on the Digital Strategy are set out in Appendix 2: Infrastructure Delivery Plan (IDP).

-https://solentlep.org.uk/media/2543/gosport-infrastructure-investment-plan-feb-2019.pdf